mdm10-code/vGWAS_arabidopis_maize/README.md

 # vGWAS_arabidopis_maize
-This is the repository for "Simulation study evaluating the ability of two statistical approaches to identify variance quantitative trait loci Arabidopsis and maize"
+This is the repository for "Assessment of two statistical approaches for variance genome-wide association studies in plants"

 The following is an outline/order of the scripts used for this publication with a description of each file.